spritlesoftware/our-website/content/english/products/product.md

   image: "images/zoho/zohoblog.jpg"
   subtitle: "Ten Things I have learned while developing an app for Zoho Desk"
   content: "Zoho Desk is web-based help desk software that gives us the ability to manage our customer support activities efficiently.
 Zoho Desk allows us to assign, track an..."

+partnership:
+  enable: true
+  title: "About our Partnership"
+  image: "images/products/freshworks/freshworks-solution-partner.png"
+  content: "As premium Freshworks partners who also happen to be pioneers in their partners program.<br> We enjoy the challenge of delivering solutions to an assortment of requirement domains.
+We are now beaming to be your best choice for Freshworks based custom development or marketplace plug-ins.
+Catch a glimpse of our portfolio."

+missiontwo:
+  enable: true
+  title: "About our Partnership"
+  subtitle: "Key Implementations"
+  sub-content: "About our Partnership"
+  image: "images/products/freshworks/fw-ki.svg"
+  bulletpoint:
+    - "**TAILOR-MADE APPS** - We are Specialized in customizing Freshworks product THE WAY YOU SEE FIT.
+We deliver tailored features to your specific business needs."

+    - "**CRM-INTEGRATION** - We develop CRM integrated apps specific to client needs.All our apps developed through this partnership communicate through Zoho API and data."

+  bulletpoints:
+    - "**CHATBOTS** - Turn visitors into leads and customers into happy, engaged users.
+We develop both decision tree and AI-driven chatbots."

+    - "**MARKETPLACE APPS** - Find apps that enhance your Freshworks experience.
+We develop and publish apps on the Freshworks marketplace that collaborates between multiple systems."

+minootsection:
+  enable: true
+  title: "**Minoot : Contributed**"
+  title2: "**by**"
+  title3: "**us...**"
+  content: "We built an app called **Minoot**, is a smart way to stay in touch with our beloved ones by sending alert notification when our battery is about to drain out.It was happily built by **Sathyapriya S** and **Dhinakaran🙏.**.We no longer maintaining it."
 ---

 ## Apps developed **by us for Zoho Marketplace**